 Matt teaches graduate level cybersecurity policy courses at the CMU Heinz College of Information Systems and Public Policy.
 He also is an instructor, focused on organizational resilience and supply chain risk management, for the Heinz CISO and CRO Executive Certificate Programs.

-Butkovic has more than 20 years of managerial and technical experience in information technology—particularly information systems security, process design, and audit—in the banking and manufacturing sectors.
-Prior to joining the CERT Division in 2010, Butkovic was leading information security and business resilience efforts for a Fortune 500 manufacturing organization.
+Matt has more than 20 years of managerial and technical experience in information technology (particularly information systems security, process design, and audit) in the banking and manufacturing sectors.

-Butkovic is a Certified Information Systems Security Professional (CISSP) and Certified Information Systems Auditor (CISA).
-He earned degrees at the University of Pittsburgh (BA) and Pennsylvania State University (MS).
+He is a Certified Information Systems Security Professional (CISSP) and Certified Information Systems Auditor (CISA) and earned degrees at the University of Pittsburgh (BA) and Pennsylvania State University (MS).